Main Pages

 Resource efficiency

-This option scored 73%, making it the highest ranked option.
+scored 5.6 points (73% of potential), making it the highest ranked option.

 C